Why Asynchronous Strategies?

 - Low-stakes grading of contributions to online discussions provides one form of accountability that also signals to students that these discussions are an important component of the new learning environment.
 This Sheridan Center web resource includes common criteria for assessing student contributions, including online posts.

-- Information on other features of Canvas Discussions and the Piazza add-on tool for Canvas can be found in the Teaching Continuity Resource Index.
+- Information on other features of Canvas Discussions and Ed Discussion can be found in the Teaching Continuity Resource Index.

 Instructors and teaching assistants can contribute to students’ sense of community in the classroom by making your presence felt online, sharing humanizing personal stories, interjecting in discussion forums to extend conversations, or encouraging all students to drop in for a group virtual office hour.
 In Canvas, a dedicated Discussion topic for “Questions & Answers” that encourages students to post and answer each other's questions can help build this sense of support.
 Google Chat may offer a useful means to have casual Q&A with students in an asynchronous format (for basic instructions see this IT Knowledgebase article).